eagle2765/Interactive-Holiday-Mobile/README.md

 The basic assignment does not have to adjust the size of the letters based on how much the user types, but can use a fixed size.
 However, the letters should be sized and spaced such that the message "Happy Holidays" can be displayed.

+You must also clearly identify what you did (summarize how to solved each element of the basic assignment, along with what bonus parts you did and how the TA can see them in action if needed) in text on the HTML page under the 3D canvas element.

 ## Grading

 This assignment will be graded as follows: